Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

-In traditional machine learning and statistics, $q_{\phi}(H)$ is mostly constructed from distributions in the exponential family, e.g., multivariate normals \cite{GravesNIPS2011}, gammas and Dirichlets.
-The ELBO can then be dramatically simplified into components \cite{ghahramani00propagation} leading to a generalization of the well known expectation-maximization algorithm.
-To account for correlations between the large number of parameters, certain approximations are made, for instance block diagonal covariance matrices can be used \cite{ritter2018a}, or low rank plus diagonal \cite{MaddoxDL2019}.
+In traditional machine learning and statistics, $q_{\phi}(H)$ is mostly constructed from distributions in the exponential family, \eg multivariate normal \cite{GravesNIPS2011}, Gamma and Dirichlet distributions.
+The ELBO can then be dramatically simplified into components \cite{ghahramani00propagation} leading to a generalization of the well-known expectation-maximization algorithm.
+To account for correlations between the large number of parameters, certain approximations are made.
+For instance, block diagonal~\cite{ritter2018a} or low rank plus diagonal \cite{MaddoxDL2019} covariance matrices can be used to reduce the number of variational parameters $\vec{\phi}$ from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$, where $n$ is the number of model parameters $\vec{\theta}$.
+Appendix~\ref{app:matrSimpl} gives more details on how these simplifications are implemented in practice.